Russian central bank closes three more banks in crackdown

-MOSCOW (Reuters) - Russia’s central bank said on Friday it had withdrawn the licenses of three more banks in a crackdown on shady financial activities a day after President Vladimir Putin renewed a drive to stem capital flight.
+MOSCOW, Dec 13 (Reuters) - Russia’s central bank said on Friday it had withdrawn the licences of three more banks in a crackdown on shady financial activities a day after President Vladimir Putin renewed a drive to stem capital flight.

 The closures of the three banks, the biggest of which was Investbank - ranked 79th in Russia by assets - were linked to mounting payment problems and dubious operations, it said.